Websoft9Archive/ansible-mingdao/docs/solution-more.md

 Take the steps below:

-1. log in the MingDao backend, open 【Manage】>【Staff】 and find the user account, of which you want to change password;
+1. Log in the MingDao backend, open 【System Setting】 to find the user account, of which you want to change password;

-2. start to change the password.
+2. Start to change the password.

 ### Forgot Password